transitland/transitland-datastore/doc/route_stop_pattern.md

        3. Calculate `b`, the index of the nearest matching segment between `a` and `c`, inclusive.
        4. With `b`, calculate the nearest point on the segment from the current stop, and then calculate the distance along the line to the nearest point by adding the distances of the segments up to, but not including, `b`, and the distance from the end of the segment before `b` to the nearest point.
        5. If the computed distance is less than the previous stop's computed distance, recompute `b` and the distance using `c` = the last segment index.
-       6. If the final computed nearest point on the line is greater than 100 meters away from the stop, this could indicate a problem with the stop or line geometry, and it is logged for further evaluation.
+       6. If the final computed nearest point on the line is greater than 100 meters away from the stop, there could be a problem with the stop or line geometry, and it is logged for further evaluation.
 Then set the stop distance to be:

             <dl><dt>0.0 if the current stop is first</dt>
             <dt>the length of the line geometry if the stop is last</dt>